MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 **IMPORTANT:** In Task 3, Patti Fernandez will submit a request to be assigned the Global administrator role.
 The activation request process is set up to require Multi-Factor Authentication (MFA).
 If you do not have a phone to complete this process, notify your instructor.
 You can still complete Tasks 1 and 2, and you may be able to partner up with another student to watch them complete the remaining tasks.

 **BEST PRACTICE REMINDER:** As a best practice in your real-world deployment, you should always write down the first Global admin account’s credentials (in this lab, it's the MOD Administrator account, whose username is admin@xxxxxZZZZZZ.onmicrosoft.com, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider).
 You should store away this account for security reasons.
 This first Global admin account should be a non-personalized identity that owns the highest privileges possible in a tenant.
 It should **NOT** be MFA activated because it is not personalized.

 Because the username and password for this first Global admin account are typically shared among several users, this account is a perfect target for attacks; therefore, it's always recommended that organizations create personalized service admin accounts (for example, an Exchange admin, SharePoint admin, and so on) and keep as few non-personalized Global admins as possible.
-For those personal Global admins that you do create in your real-world deployment, they should each be mapped to a single identity (such as Holly Dickson, Patti Fernandez, etc.), and they should each have Azure Active Directory Multi-Factor Authentication (MFA) enforced.
-That being said, you will not turn on MFA for Holly's account because time is limited in this training course and we don't want to take up lab time by forcing you to log in using a second authentication method every time Holly logs in.
+For those personal Global administrators that you do create in your real-world deployment, they should each be mapped to a single identity (such as Holly Dickson, Patti Fernandez, etc.), and they should each have Azure Active Directory Multi-Factor Authentication (MFA) enforced.
+That being said, you will not turn on MFA for Holly's account because time is limited in this training course, and we don't want to take up lab time by forcing you to log in using a second authentication method every time Holly logs in.

 ### Task 1 - Configure the Global Administrator role to require approval